jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 I thought that that would show that I had direction, and plans!
-The truth is that when I _really_ get interested in something, I just kind of want to dive in and meander around in it and try to learn about it through trial and error, but I had spent so many years in institutions where this approach is looked down on!
+The truth is that when I _really_ get interested in something, I just kind of want to dive in and meander around in it and try to learn about it through trial and error, but I had spent so many years in institutions where this approach is looked down on, that I thought it would better to deemphasize that.

 I decided then that I would reapply for both App Academy and the Recurse Center for their next cohorts.
 I figured I had about 4 or 6 months to focus on